mark-omarov/thumbnailer/README.md

 1. Architecture and communication:

-- I chose to use a distribured queue over simpler webhooks for reliability and scalability.
+- I chose to use a distributed queue over simpler webhooks for reliability and scalability.
 It gives clear separation of concerns - the `api` service fucuses on handling requests and saving data, while the `processor` handles the image processing asynchronously.
-- For object storage I went with minio for it's S3 compatilibity, meaning we can easily switch to any S3 provider as needed.
+- For object storage I went with minio for it's S3 compatibility, meaning we can easily switch to any S3 provider as needed.
-- The application is build with hexagonal architecture in mind allowing easy implementation of different adapters.
+- The application is built with hexagonal architecture in mind allowing easy implementation of different adapters.
 As long as adapters match the ports, it's simple and quick to swap technologies.
 - I decided to use drizzle for it's typescript support.
 It provides a good set of tools without abstracting the details allowing efficient queries.
 It also handles schema migrations automatically with it's drizzle-kit.

 2. Monorepo setup